Saahil18/Adversarial-training-for-Monocular-Depth-Estimation/README.md

 - **Normalization Adjustments**: Adapted to fit the normalization standards of our specific dataset.
 - **Data Structure Changes**: Customized to work with the image outputs from the `generating_images` folder.
-- **Training Scripts**: Updated `trainer.py`, `train.py`, and `options.py` to accommodate the custom dataset and training regime.
+- **Training Script**: Use 'Dense_depth_adversarial_training_and_evaluation' to implement training nd evaluation.

 ### Usage

 1. Place your custom dataset in the appropriate directory.
-2. Run `train.py` to start the training process.
+2. Run 'Dense_depth_adversarial_training_and_evaluation' to start the training process.
-3. Monitor training progress using TensorBoard if necessary.
+3. Monitor training progress using graphs.
+4. Evaluate the results and find matrices